petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/web-content-articles/assigning-permissions-to-web-content-articles.md

 1. Select the checkbox next to the web content articles you want to configure.

+   !!! note
+       You can only assign permissions in bulk to web content articles.
+Permissions of folders must be set individually.

 1. Click *Permissions* at the top options bar.

 1. Update the permissions for each role.
 See [Web Content Articles Permissions Reference](#web-content-articles-permissions-reference) to learn more about each permission.